Domi-nik15/MAIO_Assignment2/README.md

 ## Task 1: Transfer Impact Assessment - Söderstad University Hospital AI Radiology System

+* **Controller**: Söderstad University Hostpital (Sweden, EU).
+* **Processor**: MedAI Cloud GmbH (Frankfurt, EU).
+* **Sub-processor**: (support, break-glass): MedAI Inc. (USA).
+* **Purpose of Transfer**: Break-glass, read-only support for rare incidents concerning the AI Radiology Alerting Service.
+* **Transfer Tool (Art.
+46)**: Standard Contractual Clauses (SCCs).

 ### 1. Data Flow Sketch

-* Controller: Söderstad University Hostpital (Sweden, EU).
-* Processor: MedAI Cloud GmbH (Frankfurt, EU).
-* Sub-processor (support, break-glass): MedAI Inc. (USA).
-* Flow:
-  * DICOM images + metadata sent from PACS to MedAI Cloud (EU).
-  * Routine training/inference hosted in EU.
-  * In rare "break-glass" incidents, MedAI Inc. (USA) may be granted temporary, read-only access to data hosted in the EU.
-  * Access is audited, requires explicit approval and is limited in scope/time.
-  * There is no routine storage in the USA.
-The Access is only transient.
+The processing of personal data for the AI Radiology Alerting and Triage service is primarily carried out within the EU by the Controller and its Processor.
+The critical flow is the onward transfer (Art.
+44) from the EU Processor to the US Sub-processor:

 ![Data Flow Sketch](images/DataFlow.svg)

+**Data Categories Involved**: The data includes DICOM pixel data and headers (MRN, accession number), limited demographics (age/sex), alert artifacts, and operational logs (user IDs, IPs).

+**Data Sensitivity**: The data contains "data concerning health" (radiology images, diagnoses), which constitute special categories of personal data pursuant to Article 9(1).
+The processing of these data, due to their nature, merits specific protection as it could create significant risks to fundamental rights and freedoms.

 ### 2. Risk Analysis